edsonma/edsonma/README.md

     - I'm interested in exploring open source demos, working on innovative projects, and diving into new technologies, stacks, and business opportunities.

 - 💬 **Ask Me About:**
   - I'm Rubyst, deeply passionate about Ruby on Rails (RoR).
-  - Electric motorcycles, marketing automation, financial services, full-stack development, and clarinet.
   - Occasionally, I enjoy prototyping with Arduino and experimenting with Raspberry Pi.
   - I'm an enthusiast of live coding, particularly with Sonic Pi.
 I'm eager to carve out some extra time to delve deeper into learning it.
   - Do you like Crochet? :) I do. 🧶
   - I have a passion for martial arts, including Taekwondo, Boxing, Kickboxing, and Muay Thai.
 Up for some friendly sparring? 🥊🥋
+  - Swim.
+2025 was a challenging swimming year for me.
+I signed up for 10 open-water events in Brasília/DF.
+     - Mission Acomplished...and 5 times! (complete a 5 km distance challenge)

 - 📫 **How to Reach Me:**
   - [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/edsonma/)